 Our Education Department, in collaboration with ODU teleworking students, have developed a series of free, easily downloadable activities inspired by our unique collection.
 These activities are for the home or the classroom!
 We welcome your feedback and encourage you to post outcomes with #BarryArtMuseum

 Take some time to unwind with our collection of 30 min yoga classes, inspired by art in the Barry Art Museum collection.
 Each video has a specific theme derived from noteworthy artworks in varied locations in our galleries.
 These pre-recorded yoga lessons are instructed by Rise & Shine Yoga with Leah Villanueva Viray.
+To watch the entire collection of yoga classes please click here.

 Explore the alphabet within our collection!
 Download this printable booklet and sing along as we match letters & sounds with works on the museum walls, then come find them in person!